gamemanual0/gm0/source/docs/appendix/glossary.rst

          :alt: A couple of standoffr
          :width: 200

-   STEP file
-      A STEP file is a filetype used to store 3D data about a part.
-It is recognized by different CAD softwares including SolidWorks, Inventor, Creo, etc.

    Stealth Wheel
       The stealth wheel, sold by Andymark, is a typical traction wheel used by many FTC teams from new to experienced.
 Andymark sells the 2” diameter and 4” diameter, but most teams use the 4” diameter option for drivetrains.